CloudGamer131/CloudGamer131/README.md

 - 👀 I’m interested in Coding and Helping Other on How to Code
 - 🌱 I’m currently learning Node.js
 - 💞️ I’m looking to collaborate on discord
-- 📫 How to reach me
+- 📫 How to reach me: The best way is to join my discord\

 Discord: https://discord.gg/7Ra4P54XYs